Turtlepaw/trivia-docs/guide/creating/getting-started.md

 # Getting Started

 ## Importing
 First, we will have to import easy trivia into our code.
-You can do this with `import` here's an example
+You can do this with `import` here's an example.

 <!-- eslint-skip -->
 ```js {1,2}